mstelwach/dj-address-book/README.md

 * [SQLite] - https://www.sqlite.org/docs.html

 ### Installation
 The installation is done by running the script.
-Before running the script, you must have PostgreSQL database installed.

 ##### Script